How to Make Badam Halwa (Almond Dessert)

 Almonds are tasty nuts.
-Almond nutrition benefits are praised around the world since ancient times.
-People consume them in different ways.
+It's nutrition benefits are praised around the world since ancient times.
+People consume it in different ways.

-Almond desserts are very delicious and rich in flavor.
-Almond halwa is an easy and simple recipe.
-Coarsely ground almond paste is mixed with sugar, ghee, saffron strands, and milk.
-Then cooked on a low fire, stirring continuously to get a yellowish shiny lump.
-You can eat this yummy sweet warm or cold.
+To make this dessert, mix the coarsely ground almond paste with sugar, ghee, saffron strands, and milk.
+Next, cook it on low fire, stirring continuously to get a yellowish shiny lump.
+Eat this mouth-watering badam halwa warm or cold.

 - 2 small cups almonds (badam), soaked in hot water for 15 minutes

 - a few saffron strands

 - Soak almonds in hot water for 15 minutes.
 Peel off the skin.
 Coarsely grind them with milk to get a liquid mix.

 - Heat 2 tablespoons of ghee in a non-stick or deep-bottomed kadhai.
 Using a non-stick pan prevents badam halwa from burning at the bottom.

 - Pour almond mixture into a non-stick pan.
 Stir cook for 4-5 minutes.

 - Add sugar.
 Continue cooking on a low fire, stirring continuously, so that the mixture won't burn in the bottom.